No. 6 Kentucky still perfect in SEC, holds off Vandy 87-81

 The Wildcats got into early foul trouble that kept Monk and Fox on the bench for much of the first half.

-Monk, the SEC's leading scorer, picked up his second foul with 16:54 left in the first half, followed quickly by Fox getting his second 11 seconds later.
-They both went to the bench, and the Commodores finally started knocking down some shots.
+Monk, the SEC's leading scorer, picked up his second foul with 16:54 left, followed quickly by Fox.
+They both went to the bench, and the Wildcats led only 45-41 at halftime.

-The Wildcats led 45-41 at halftime but couldn't push their lead past eight in the second half.

 Vanderbilt last led 53-51 on a three-point play by LaChance and stayed close despite the SEC's best shooters outside the arc hitting just 8 of 29 (27.6 percent).